“I have got a great idea!”

 - Focus on the determining core features of the product.

 - Aсquire a potential user base and find early adopters.

 - Save resources, time, and money on developing the final product.

 - Helps you to avoid failures (and capital losses).

 - Learn about the actual user experience and ever-changing market demands.

 - Speed up the process of learning and implement agile and iterative development.

 - Attract Stakeholder/Investor early

-One of the major advantages of building an MVP is, it helps you legalize your idea, products, or services which helps you to decide whether to continue with the idea and if so, whether and how to modify it.
+One of the major advantages of building an MVP is that it helps you legalize your idea, products, or services, which helps you decide whether to continue with the idea and if so, how to modify it.
 MVPs are only effective when you listen to the market feedback you receive.
-Its control is matched only by the amount of perplexity that it causes because it’s actually quite hard to do.
+Its control is matched only by the amount of perplexity that it causes because it’s pretty hard to do.